During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 - Helping you better manage your inventory, ordering, and future promotions

-The example above combined this sense of exclusivity with “12 Hours Only” copy and a Shop Now call to action (CTA), which creates a sense of urgency for shoppers to buy now.
-Together, these two tactics are likely to drive high conversions and sales from a single email send.
+The TANIT example combines a sense of exclusivity with “Join the VIP Early Bird List” copy and a “Be the First” call to action (CTA), which creates a sense of urgency for shoppers to sign up.
+Together, these two tactics aim to boost conversions from a single email send.

 3. Create a master plan for Black November

-Here are a few key dates to include in your calendar:
+Here are a few key dates to include in your Black November plan for 2023:

 - Singles’ Day (China’s biggest shopping day of the year): November 11